yunethz/eth-cc-hugo/content/_index.md

 +++
-title = 'Hugo Getting Started Guide'
+title = 'Hugo Getting Started Guide Bruh'
 +++

 Welcome to this hands-on guide for setting up a modern [Hugo](https://gohugo.io) website.
 Hugo is one of the fastest static site generators, written in Go.